jkillingsworth/jkillingsworth.com/_posts/2019-05-24-separating-signal-from-noise.md

 ## Bitcoin (Daily)

-The final set of data I want to examine are the daily Bitcoin prices covering a period of about five years.
+The final set of data I want to examine is the series of daily Bitcoin prices covering a period of about five years.
 Here are the charts:

 {% chart fig-25-crypto-daily-BTC-price.svg %}
 {% chart fig-26-crypto-daily-BTC-noise.svg %}